Space Invaders: Release

 The company had installed over 100,000 machines in Japan by the end of the year.
 To cope with the demand, Taito licensed the overseas rights to Midway for distribution outside of Japan near the end of 1978.
 Midway released upright and cocktail versions.
 By December 1978, Taito had to import Midway cabinets into Japan to meet the country's demand.
 It added Japanese instruction cards to the cabinets and referred to them as Space Invaders M. The company also released a color version of T.T.
 Space Invaders that same month.
 Success prompted Taito to invest in manufacturing and expand globally, leading the company to found a subsidiary, Taito America, in the United States in 1979.
 Taito then filed a trademark request for its arcade game with the United States Patent and Trademark Office on December 10, 1979.
-The company produced 200,000–300,000 units for the Japanese market by June 1979 and increased production to 25,000–30,000 units per month with Taito projecting to manufacture 400,000 machines in Japan by the end of 1979.
+The company produced 200,000–300,000 units for the Japanese market by June 1979 and increased production to 25,000–30,000 units per month with Taito projecting to manufacture 400,000 machines in Japan before the year end.
 By the end of 1979, an estimated 750,000 Space Invaders machines were installed worldwide, including 400,000 in Japan and 85,000 in the United Kingdom.
 Within a year of releasing in the United States, 60,000 units were in the country; the number of units in the United States eventually reached 72,000 by 1982.
 Nishikado wanted to design newer hardware to stay competitive, but the widespread demand led Taito to support the existing Space Invaders hardware by creating new games compatible with it.
 This provided other companies time to develop technology that could match Taito's.
 Space Invaders cabinets have since become collector's items, with the cocktail and cabaret versions the rarest.
 At the end of 2003, Taito announced plans to produce 10,000 Space Invaders cabinets to sell again for the game's 25th anniversary.

 The 1980 port to the Atari 2600 was the first official licensing of an arcade game for consoles and became the first killer app for home video game consoles after quadrupling the system's sales.
 Other official home releases include a 1980 conversion for Atari 8-bit computers and a 1982 release for the Atari 5200 console.
 Taito released its own version for the Nintendo Famicom in 1985 exclusively in Japan.
 By 1982, versions of Space Invaders were available for handheld electronic game devices, tabletop dedicated consoles, home computers, watches and pocket calculators.

 In Japan, Epoch Co. released the Epoch TV Vader in 1980 as a Space Invaders clone that could be played at home.